chase23davis/chase23davis/README.md

 ## Hello and welcome!
 I'm Chase Davis, and this is my GitHub profile.
-- My foundation is in coastal engineering, with a passion for coastal modeling and project design
+- Background: My foundation is in coastal engineering, with a passion for coastal modeling and project design
 - Research: I'm currently collaborating with NCDOT to evaluate North Carolina bridge vulnerability due to coastal storms and sea level rise

 <!--